ndrewnee/ndrewnee/README.md

 # Hi there 👋 I'm Andrew

-- 🇺🇿 I live in Tashkent, Uzbekistan.
-- 🐿 I'm a Software Engineer at [Haqqex](https://haqqex.com/).
 - 🤖 I write code for [10+ years](https://www.linkedin.com/in/ndrewnee), most of the time on Go and Typescript.
 - ✉️ You can shoot me an email at [ndrewnee@gmail.com](mailto:ndrewnee@gmail.com).